fbpx

 How Can IELTS Help You Be Ready for University?

 I’ve noticed that some students book their IELTS exam before even starting to prepare.
 Don’t do this!
 It’s best to book your exam once you’ve taken a few classes and feel confident enough to take the test.
-Focus on your English
+Focus on your English learning and only take the exam when you’re ready.
+I recommend taking an IELTS preparation course to give you the tools to pass successfully.

 The IELTS course helps you develop all four key skills – reading, writing, listening, and speaking.
-These skills are crucial for your university studies, such as writing
+These skills are crucial for your university studies, such as writing essays, presenting in class, reading and summarising information, and working in groups or pairs.

 How to Prepare for IELTS